nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/branding.md

 ### Selecting a Login Button Color

-You can add a color to the login button.
+You can change the color of the **Log in** button.

-In `Button Background Color`, enter the code of your color or click on **Pick** to select a color from the color picker.
+In **Button Background Color**, enter the code of your color or click on **Pick** to select a color from the color picker.

 |  Before | Studio Configuration | After |
 |---|---|---|
 | ![]({{file name='branding_logo.png'}} ?w=300,border=true,thumbnail=true) | ![]({{file name='login_box.png'}} ?w=310,border=true)  |![]({{file name='branding_logo_button.png'}} ?w=300,border=true,thumbnail=true)  |

-{{#> callout type='warning' }} This option must be used carefully: don't use heavy patterns that can confuse the readability.
+{{#> callout type='warning' }}
+This option must be used carefully: don't use heavy patterns that can confuse the readability.
 The login box style must stay simple and light to keep the login action as user-friendly as possible.
 {{/callout}}

 ## Displaying News and Footer

-To customize the login page completely, you can remove the news and footer.
+To customize the login page, you can also remove the news and footer boxes.

 | Login page layout | Studio Configuration | After |
 |----|----|----|